p1r4t3d-Team/NahamconCTF2021-Writeups/README.md

 There was also a 15 character limit on input.
 After some research, i found that commands inside backticks would be executed, and the response returned.
 \`ls\` gave us the `index.php`, and \`ls .\.\` returned a `flag.txt`

-Due to the 15 character limit, it was impossible for us to use the cat command (e.g. \`cat .\.\flag.txt`) so we had to find another way of reading the file.
+Due to the 15 character limit, it was impossible for us to use the cat command (e.g. \`cat .\./flag.txt`) so we had to find another way of reading the file.
 After research, i found that the < character could send input to stdout.
 This allowed the crafting of the final payload:

 \`< .\.\/flag.txt`
 which returned us a flag.